farhit1/vtbot/README.md

 ### For users
 - Sending message from one social network to another
 - Hide your social network login
-- Stop receiving messages or mute concrete sender
+- Pause and continue receiving messages

 ### For developers
 - Easy to add new social network